-Learn What a Zoning Variance Is and How You Get One
+What a Zoning Variance Is and How to Get One

-The value of that Victorian home is much higher, for example, if it's next to similar homes and not a pizza restaurant.
-James Kimmons talks about Houston, which has no zoning variances, Houston controls building types with deed restrictions and building permits.
+Zoning restrictions are put in place by cities to keep property values high.
+The value of that Victorian home is much higher, for example, if it's next to similar homes instead of a pizza restaurant.
+An example of an atypical city is Houston, which has no zoning variances.
+Houston controls building types with deed restrictions and building permits.

-When you find a location for your business, either to build, buy or lease, you may have been told that you need a zoning variance because your type of business is different from the specified zoning use for that area.
+When you find a location for your business—whether to build, to buy or to lease, you may have been told that you need a zoning variance because your type of business is different from the specified zoning use for that area.

 For example, you may want to operate a construction business in an area that is zoned for retail stores.
-In this case, you may need to go to the local planning or zoning board and request a variance (exception) to the current zoning type, in order to open your business.
+In this case, you may need to go to the local planning or zoning board and request a variance (exception) to the current zoning type before you open your business.

 Zoning Permits and Variances

 A zoning permit is similar to a variance.
-Zoning permits allow the use of a property for a purpose other than designated by the property's zoning, as long as the use doesn't adversely affect the neighborhood.
-A zoning permit or variance may be needed in a number of situations which might change the zoning classification of the property, including:
+Zoning permits allow the use of a property for a purpose other than designated by the property's zoning, as long as the business use doesn't adversely affect the neighborhood.
+A zoning permit or variance may be needed in a number of situations that may change the zoning classification of the property, such as the following:

-- If you are engaging in construction or alteration of a building that might change its classification
+- if you are engaged in the construction or alteration of a building that may change its classification;

-- If you intend to change the use of an existing building to a use of a different zoning classification
+- if you intend to change the use of an existing building to a different zoning classification;

-- If you want to change the use of land to a different zoning type
+- if you want to change the use of land to a different zoning type; or

-- If you make any change in a nonconforming use.
-That is, you make a change to a structure that had previously been "grandfathered" from complying with current zoning requirements.
+- if you make any change in a nonconforming use, i.e., you make a change to a structure that had previously been "grandfathered" from complying with current zoning requirements.

 A competent commercial real estate agent, building contractor, or leasing consultant can help guide you through the process of obtaining a zoning permit or variance.
 The zoning or planning board must give you the permit or variance before you can begin construction or use the building for business purposes.

-Of course, the process may be different in your city or town.
-Check with your locality and let them know you plan to start a home business and abide by their requirements.
-Getting a variance can be a time-consuming and expensive process.
-And variances are often denied.
+The process may be different in your city or town.
+Check with your locality and let it know you plan to start a home business and abide by the requirements.
+Getting a variance can be a time-consuming and expensive process, and variances are often denied.
 Before you sign a sales contract or lease agreement on a business location, make sure you can get the variance you need.